-Semaglutide and PCOS
+GLP-1 Medication and PCOS

-Semaglutide: A Promising New Treatment for PCOS
+GLP-1 Injections: A Promising New Treatment for PCOS

 Introduction

 Polycystic Ovary Syndrome (PCOS) is a common endocrine disorder affecting up to 10% of women of reproductive age.
 Characterized by irregular menstrual cycles, hyperandrogenism, and polycystic ovaries, PCOS often leads to significant metabolic complications, including insulin resistance, obesity, and an increased risk of type 2 diabetes.
-Semaglutide has recently emerged as a promising treatment for patients with PCOS.
+GLP-1 medication has recently emerged as a promising treatment for patients with PCOS.

 Understanding PCOS and Its Metabolic Challenges